How Some Marine Companies Got Their StartBy Zuzana Prochazka

 Published: February/March 2014

-These once James Bond-esque products got their start in the military, but today most of us can't imagine life aboard our boats without them.
+These once James Bond-esque products got their start in the military, automotive, and even hotel industries, among others, but today most of us can't imagine life aboard our boats without them.

 While marine companies might be diversifying into other fields, boating has benefited hugely from other industries that edged their way into the marine industry.
 Navigation systems like LORAN and GPS have their roots in military applications, which led innovation partly due to their specific needs and partly because at the early-adopter stage, no commercial market could afford the new technology.
 These technological advances led to the creation of recreational marine electronics companies like Magellan, Garmin, FLIR, and Navico (parent of Simrad, B&G, and Lowrance) that eventually brought these cutting-edge technologies to our boats.